-Minting cost of coins and coin blanks includes the expenses for raw materials, labor costs and production overheads.
+Minting cost of coins and coin blanks includes the cost of raw materials, labor and production overheads.

-Expenses for printing banknotes and costs of minting coins are initially recognized in "other assets" in the statement of financial position (note 10(b) and (d)) and are subsequently recognized in profit.
+Expenses for printing banknotes and costs of minting coins are initially recognized in "other assets" in the statement of financial position (note 10(b) and (d)) and are subsequently recognized in profit of the year in which they are made available for circulation for the first time.